alcomposer/gnome_builder_waf_plugin/README.md

  * Projects that use Gnome-Builder with this plugin in future will need to include: `clang_compiliation_database.py` in their `wscript` in order to use code completion / search inside Builder

 # Waf Clang Compilation Database info:
-Add `clang_compilation_database.py` inside root directoy of Waf project (if not already built into the projects `waf` archive), and call it within the `wscript` like so:
+Add `clang_compilation_database.py` inside root directory of Waf project (if not already built into the projects `waf` archive), and call it within the `wscript` like so:
 ```python
 def configure(conf):
         conf.load('compiler_cxx')